-Things that are hung but not for sale: a large number of residence in Mekong Delta live on a boat so they might hang their clothes for drying which can sometimes be mistaken for merchandise.
+- Things that are hung but not for sale: a large number of residents in the Mekong Delta live on a boat so they might hang their clothes for drying which can sometimes be mistaken for merchandise.

-If you’re curious about what the wetlands of Mekong Delta look like, come to Tra Su Cajuput Forest – an ecotourism site turning green by the water ferns during the rainy season every year.
-The whole forest is flooded with green water, making an incredible sight especially when the sunlight reaches down the water surface.
+If you’re curious about what the wetlands of Mekong Delta look like, come to Tra Su Cajuput Forest – an ecotourism site turned green by the water ferns during the rainy season every year.
+The whole forest is flooded with green water, making an incredible sight especially when the sunlight reaches down the water’s surface.

 The only way to visit Tra Su forest is going by boat, paddled and guided by the local ladies.
-Entrance ticket costs 130,000VND per person.
-Best time to visit is of course the rainy season from September to November.
+The entrance ticket costs 130,000VND per person.
+The best time to visit is of course the rainy season from September to November.

-4. Taste freshness of fruits in Cai Be Fruit Orchard – Tien Giang
+Taste the freshness of fruits in Cai Be Fruit Orchard – Tien Giang

-Since Mekong Delta provides two-third of the fruit consumed throughout Vietnam, tasting the fruits should be while in Mekong Delta.
+Since Mekong Delta provides two-thirds of the fruit consumed throughout Vietnam, tasting the fruits should be while in the Mekong Delta.
 The perfect places for that are the fruit orchards which can be found in most of the region.
-Cai Be Fruit Orchard is the largest fruit orchard in the delta, offers the tastiness of all kinds of tropical fruits.
+Cai Be Fruit Orchard is the largest fruit orchard in the delta and offers the tastiness of all kinds of tropical fruits.
 During your visit to the orchard, you can pick up the ripe fruit right off the trees and enjoy them.

 To go bird watching, you’ll have to book a boat tour that costs 800,000VND per boat for a group of 12 people.
 The tour lasts between 30 minutes to 1 hour or more.

-Vinh Trang temple is a very special temple in the whole region of Mekong Delta, covering an area of 2000sqm, adorned with the greenness of the trees and colors of the flowers.
-Built in 1849 in My Phong village, Vinh Trang is an excellent combination of European and Asian architecture styles.
-The splendid façade of the temple will give an impressive on you immediately.
-With five buildings, two ornamental yards, 178 pillars and two triumphal arches, Vinh Trang is a representative of the Buddhist temples in southern Vietnam.
+Vinh Trang temple is a very special time in the whole region of Mekong Delta, covering an area of 2000sqm, adorned with the greenness of the trees and colors of the flowers.
+Built in 1849 in My Phong village, Vinh Trang is an excellent combination of European and Asian architectural styles.
+The splendid façade of the temple will give an impression on you immediately.
+With five buildings, two ornamental yards, 178 pillars, and two triumphal arches, Vinh Trang is a representative of the Buddhist temples in southern Vietnam.

 You can walk to the temple if you’re staying in My Tho.

-Lying 25km southeast of Soc Trang downtown, Bat Pagoda is always included as one of the worthiest destination to visit in Mekong Delta due to its enthralling Khmer architecture features.
-The name of the pagoda will make you wonder if you can find any bat in the pagoda.
-In fact, the answer is yes: a large number of bats have been inhabited on the branches of the ancient trees in the yard of the pagoda.
-This is such an interesting feature that makes Bat Pagoda a must-see site during your trip in Mekong Delta.
+Lying 25km southeast of Soc Trang downtown, Bat Pagoda is always included as one of the worthiest destinations to visit in Mekong Delta due to its enthralling Khmer architecture features.
+The name of the pagoda will make you wonder if you can find any bats in the pagoda.
+In fact, the answer is yes: a large number of bats have inhabited the branches of the ancient trees in the yard of the pagoda.
+This is such an interesting feature that makes Bat Pagoda a must-see site during your trip to Mekong Delta.

 Mekong Delta Tour – River Cruises

-Unlike Halong Bay cruises, Mekong cruises are known for the class and style just in recent years.
-The diversity in tour types and activities can compare to those of Halong Bay cruises, yet the cruises on Mekong River attract with its peculiar charms of the scenery and the way of life along the river.
+Unlike Halong Bay cruises, Mekong cruises are known for their class and style just in recent years.
+The diversity in tour types and activities can compare to those of Halong Bay cruises, yet the cruises on the Mekong River attract with the peculiar charms of the scenery and the way of life along the river.

-The cruise ships on Mekong vary greatly on style, type and equipment.
+The cruise ships on the Mekong vary greatly in style, type, and equipment.

 – Luxury cruise ships: they impress with their outstanding design of French colonial steamers.
 Jayavarman and The Jahan are just the masterpieces of luxury Mekong cruises.

-Mekong river cruising tours are available from one day tour to 2-3 days, 4-5days and even up to 8-10 days, from exploring Mekong delta only to the upstream in Cambodia, from cruising only to combining with land tours.
+Mekong river cruising tours are available from day tours to 2-3 days, 4-5days and even up to 8-10 days, from exploring the Mekong delta only to the upstream in Cambodia, from cruising only to combining with land tours.

-Despite how frightening it looks, Duong Duong taste so good with the greasy, rich flavor just like an slowly dissolving an egg yolk.
+Despite how frightening it looks, Duong Duong tastes so good with the greasy, rich flavor just like slowly dissolving an egg yolk.

 Originated from My Tho, Hu Tieu My Tho is a famous variation of Hu Tieu which is a very popular noodle soup in South Vietnam.
 The broth used in this soup is made from boiling pork bones and cooked with ground pork.
 The toppings are stir-fried ground pork, pig intestines, couple of prawns and finished with onions and bean sprouts.
 Come to My Tho to try this delicious bowl of noodle soup.

-The flower buds have light yellow color, taste sweet with a pleasant fragrance when cooked.
+The flower buds have a light yellow color and taste sweet with a pleasant fragrance when cooked.
 Bong Dien Dien is often used in fish hotpot to complete the dish’s taste as well as its appearance.
-The flowers are mostly grown by the locals but you still can find it in wet market.
+The flowers are mostly grown by the locals but you still can find them in the wet markets.

 This is the most famous gift to bring back from Mekong Delta.
-Originated from Soc Trang, Pia Cake has conquered the whole country and even abroad with its addicting sweet taste and aromatic durian's fragrance.
-The cake is creamy, nutritious and you can’t get enough of it after tasting the first time.
+Originated from Soc Trang, Pia Cake has conquered the whole country and even abroad with its addicting sweet taste and aromatic durian fragrance.
+The cake is creamy and nutritious and you can’t get enough of it after tasting it the first time.